Turns out money doesn’t just buy a glamorous vacation in the Caribbean or a killer suite in Quebec – it can buy residency too.

 The legal framework enables foreigners to acquire door-opening passports by making large financial contributions, usually in infrastructure development or government bonds.

-"The St. Kitts and Nevis program is the oldest in existence, so it is considered to be the platinum standard," says Katz.
+“The St. Kitts and Nevis program is the oldest in existence, so it is considered to be the platinum standard,” Katz said.

 “There are lots of CIPs in the Caribbean, because they simply need the money and don’t have many other resources that they can use to attract foreign direct investment.”

-"However, many more countries are considering adopting such programs.
-For example, Montenegro, Georgia and Kazakhstan are all working on creating programs, and several other countries in the Balkans are considering them."
+Austria, Antigua and Barbuda, Malta, Cyprus and Dominica all actively market versions of CIPs and, Katz said, “Many more countries are considering adopting such programs.
+For example, Georgia and Kazakhstan are working on creating programs, and several other countries in the Balkans are considering them.”

 How it works

-Today, Katz estimates that roughly 5,000 people each year acquire citizenship abroad through CIPs.
+In 2017, Katz estimated that around 5,000 people per year were acquiring citizenship abroad through CIPs.

 Katz himself is one of them.
 Originally an American citizen, the entrepreneur acquired citizenships in Israel and Canada where he lived for long periods.
 Later, he obtained a St. Kitts and Nevis citizenship through a real estate investment.